-Service animals are defined as dogs or miniature horses that are individually trained to do work or perform tasks for people with disabilities.
-These tasks can include, but not limited to, things like pulling a wheelchair, guiding a person who is visually impaired, alerting a person who is having a seizure, or even calming a person who suffers from Post-Traumatic Stress Disorder.
-However, the work or task a service dog does must be directly related to the person’s disability.
-Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA.
+Service Animals (SA) are defined as dogs or miniature horses that are individually trained to do work or perform tasks for people with disabilities.
+These tasks can include, but not limited to, things like pulling a wheelchair, guiding a person who is low vision or blind, alerting a person who is having a seizure, or even calming a person diagnosed with Post-Traumatic Stress Disorder.
+However, the work or task a service dog performs must be directly related to the person’s disability.
+Dogs whose sole function is to provide comfort or emotional support do not qualify as Service Animals under the ADA.

-An emotional support animal (ESA) is an animal (typically a dog or cat though this can include other species) that provides comfort or a therapeutic benefit to its owner through companionship.
-The animal provides emotional support to help mitigate symptoms of a psychiatric disability or other mental impairment.
-An ESA is not specifically trained to perform tasks for a person who suffers from emotional disabilities.
+Emotional support animals (ESA) are animals (typically a dog or cat though this can include other species) that provides comfort or a therapeutic benefit to its owner through companionship.
+The animal provides emotional support to help mitigate symptoms of a psychiatric disability or other mental impairment beyond the typical pet/owner relationship.
+An ESA is not specifically trained to perform tasks for a person with a disability.

 Where are these animals permitted on campus?

-Service dogs are permitted in all areas of NC State’s facilities, including anywhere students, members of the public, and other participants in services, programs or activities are allowed to go.
+Service Animals are permitted in all areas of NC State’s facilities, including anywhere students, members of the public, and other participants in services, programs or activities are allowed to go.
 In most settings, the presence of a service animal will not result in a fundamental alteration.
 However, there are some exceptions.
-If admitting service animals would fundamentally alter the nature of a service, program or legitimate safety requirement, service animals may be prohibited.
+If admitting SA would fundamentally alter the nature of a service, program or legitimate safety requirement, the SA may be prohibited.
 Please contact the Office for Inclusion Equity and Diversity if you believe the animal should be excluded.

 An ESA may be approved for on-campus housing.
 It is not granted access to places of public accommodation, including food-service facilities, classrooms or non-residential buildings without prior approval.
 ESAs should not be brought to campus prior to obtaining approval from the appropriate administrative office.
 Students should contact the Disability Resource Office and employees should contact the Office for Institutional Equity and Diversity.

-How do I know if it is a service animal or ESA?
+How do I know if it is a SA or ESA?

-Only a service dog can go where the handler goes.
-Faculty or staff are not allowed to request any documentation for the dog, require that the dog demonstrate its task, or inquire about the nature of the person’s disability.
+Only a Service Animal can go where the handler goes.
+Faculty or staff are not allowed to request any documentation, require that the SA demonstrate its task, or inquire about the nature of the person’s disability.
 Cards, certificates or documentation from the handler should not be accepted.
-If the service that the animal provides is not observable, a person can make two inquiries.
+If the service that the animal provides is not easily observable, a person can make two inquiries.

 What task is it trained to perform?

-The dog must be trained to take a specific action when needed to assist the person with a disability.
-For example, a person with diabetes may have a dog that is trained to alert him when his blood sugar reaches high or low levels.
-A person who has epilepsy may have a dog that is trained to detect the onset of a seizure and then help her remain safe during the seizure.
-If the dog has been trained to sense that an anxiety attack is about to happen and take a specific action to help avoid the attack or lessen its impact, that would qualify as a service animal.
-However, if the dog’s mere presence provides comfort, that would not be considered a service animal under the ADA and you could request the removal of the dog.
+The SA must be trained to take a specific action when needed to assist the person with a disability.
+For example, a person with diabetes may have a SA that is trained to alert him when his blood sugar reaches high or low levels.
+A person who has epilepsy may have an SA that is trained to detect the onset of a seizure and then help her remain safe during the seizure.
+If the SA has been trained to sense that an anxiety attack is about to happen and take a specific action to help avoid the attack or lessen its impact, that would qualify as a SA.
+However, if the animal’s mere presence provides comfort, that would not be considered a SA under the ADA and you could request the removal of the animal.